Privacy Policy

 Your data is protected by the following mechanisms:

-• Breach response.
-In the event of a data breach affecting personal information, we will notify affected users via email within 72 hours of becoming aware of the incident, in compliance with the Australian Notifiable Data Breaches scheme.
+- Breach response.
+In the event of an eligible data breach affecting personal information, we will notify affected users as soon as practicable after we form the reasonable belief that an eligible data breach has occurred, in line with the Australian Notifiable Data Breaches scheme.

 Theima uses location data in two ways, both treated with the same data-minimisation principle as the rest of your information.